-A Doctor of Applied Science (DAS) is not a common degree, though a Doctor of Science (D.Sc.) is offered in many subjects.
-These programs may be provided as alternative options to Doctor of Philosophy (Ph.D.) programs.
-They can cover broad academic categories, such as engineering, mathematics and health, as well as sub-categories, including atomic and molecular physics, epidemiology and applied bioscience.
+A Doctor of Applied Science (DAS) is not a common degree, but a Doctor of Science (D.Sc.) is offered in many subjects.
+DAS programs cover broad academic categories, such as engineering, mathematics and health, as well as sub-categories, including atomic and molecular physics, epidemiology and applied bioscience.

 Doctor of Applied Science in Engineering

 Students enrolled in DAS programs in engineering can choose to specialize in a subcategory such as bioengineering, environmental science or civil engineering.
 They normally work with an academic advisor in the department of their chosen specialization to map out the details of their research and coursework.
 Although curriculum varies by school, most programs are interdisciplinary and emphasize how computational systems interact with the models on which they are based.
 Before they can graduate, students must pass a comprehensive exam or submit a final research dissertation.
 Common classes include:

 - Molecular biology

 - Applied biotechnology

 Doctor of Applied Science in Computer Science & Mathematics

 D.Sc. degree programs with an emphasis on computer science and mathematics cater to students considering careers in academia or executive positions in networking or technology development.
 These interdisciplinary programs integrate advanced studies in information science and technology, probability and statistics, and theoretical engineering.
 They often include traditional classroom instruction, comprehensive oral and written qualification exams and a field research thesis, and usually take about three years to complete.
 In addition to coursework in mathematical subjects like statistics, algebra and geometry, students may enroll in some of the following classes:

 - Introduction to astrophysics

 - Fundamental of logic, probability and number theory